-The Cheapest and Best Car Insurance in Arkansas
+The Cheapest Car Insurance in Arkansas

-Cheapest Minimum Liability Car Insurance Companies and Quotes in Arkansas
+Cheapest Minimum Liability Car Insurance in Arkansas

-The most affordable providers of minimum liability-only car insurance coverage in Arkansas are:
+The most affordable providers of minimum liability only car insurance coverage in Arkansas are:

 - GEICO: $373 per year

+USAA offers the most affordable car insurance in Arkansas at an average cost of $304 per year but is only exclusively available for current and former military members and their families.
 MetLife charges the highest premiums for minimum liability coverage in the state, at an average cost of $1,039 per year.

 These prices are only estimates based on rates for an average Arkansas driver and should not be used to compare insurance prices.